"Mistakes will be made, others will be blamed!"

 take on unwarranted guilt and/or responsibility for that which they were in no way the cause.

-very destructive reactions to the almost utter destruction of the "great
+two very destructive reactions to the almost utter destruction caused by the "great

 catastrophe".
 Rather than blaming it on their own spiritual irresponsibility, they blamed